stronnag/mwptools/docs/manual/docs/mwpset.md

 ### Search Bar

 ++ctrl+f++ (Control-F) toggles the display of the search bar, providing an incremental, case insensitive regular expression search filter.
+The search uses the "summary" and "description" fields of the settings.

 ![mwset-search](images/set-search.png)